July 26, 2017

 The toolkit is modular, allowing the organization conducting the assessment to determine the scope and scale of the study.
 In addition to the data collection tools, the toolkit includes data entry and visualization tools that can be used to analyze data and guide the design of the assessment plan by identifying technologies and business models that address the most pressing needs in a specific area.
 The goal is to enable organizations to collect the information needed to make informed decisions about how to meet the particular needs in their community through market-based initiatives.
 (Note: This community-based assessment approach is not intended to replace studies that track energy access on a national level or to generate market intelligence reports for external organizations looking to expand their business or programs into new markets.)

 The Energy Assessment Toolkit is part of a larger suite of initiatives developed as part of the MIT D-Lab Off-Grid Energy Roadmap.
-D-Lab is also working on developing and curating resources to help organizations identify technologies and business models that can meet the needs of off-grid communities and guidance for designing pilot programs and market deployment.
+D-Lab is also working on developing and curating resources to help organizations identify off-grid energy solutions and business models that can meet the unique needs of off-grid communities.

 Using the Toolkit